AnswerFirst Customer Service Professionals handle calls from angry people every day.

-If you are in customer service, you know all too well how unpleasant some of these situations can be!
-How do you calm the person down and fix their problem(s) without calling your manager?
+If your business is focused on providing excellent customer service, you know all too well how unpleasant some of these situations can be!
+How do you calm an angry customer down and resolve their problems?

 Don’t worry.
-Below, we’ll go over five ways to deescalate an upset caller.
-Let’s go!
+Below, we’ll go over several ways to deescalate an upset caller.

 1. Remain Calm